LibertyDSNP/spec/STYLEGUIDE.md

 ## community
 All lowercase

-## Content Announcement
+## content announcement
-Uppercase C and A
+All lowercase

 ## Content Attribute Set